We'd love to keep in touch.

 Your tailor-made holiday will be as unique as you are.
 These itineraries are just a starting point – a bit of inspiration to show what’s possible.
 Your own trip all starts with a conversation with one of our Japan experts, who’ll take the time to understand what matters most to you and design the perfect Japan holiday to match.

 For all its high-tech glitz, Japan is very much a traditional nation.
 It’s steeped in history and overflowing with quaint communities and ancient monuments.
-This trip will take you on a journey through the forests and mountains of the Japanese Alps, on a scenic circle through some of our all-time favourite places.
-Check out magnificent castles, hike through glorious landscapes, sip delicious green tea, and enjoy the prettiest towns and villages that Japan has to offer.
+This trip will take you on a journey through the mountains of the Japanese Alps, on a scenic circle through some of our all-time favourite places.
+Check out magnificent castles, wander through charming towns and villages, sip delicious green tea, and enjoy some of the prettiest places that Japan has to offer.

 This Japan holiday idea is all about getting you to the heart and soul of the country.
-It’s about soaking up traditions, staying in old-world inns, exploring ancient trails and stepping back into the Japan of yesteryear.
+It’s about soaking up traditions, staying in simple surroundings, exploring ancient streets, and stepping back into the Japan of yesteryear.
 Yes, there’s a place for robots, neon lights and Godzilla.
 But to truly fall in love with the magic of Japan is to immerse yourself in the traditions and history that make it special.

 Here's a summary of what you might get up to day-to-day on this Japan holiday.
 As always, this is just an idea.
 Every single day of your holiday will be tailored to suit you.